Applying for Probate

 How can I get help?

-When you’ve just suffered a bereavement, the last thing you want to do is start worrying about legal documents.
-If you’ve lost somebody close to you, you’ll be grieving, and you may not want the additional hassle of having to complete forms, gather information and make endless calls.
+When you’ve just suffered a bereavement, the last thing you want to do is start worrying about legal documents in applying for probate.
+If you’ve lost somebody close to you, you’ll be grieving, and you may not want the additional hassle of having to complete forms, gather information, and make endless calls.
 It is possible to navigate your way through the probate process without assistance from a solicitor, and there are people out there who can help you if you do have questions.
 The other option is to find a solicitor to take care of probate for you.

 Information about intestacy